Masai Mara National Reserve

-Details of Maasai Mara National Reserve
+Details of Masai Mara National Reserve

-Because of its big skies, rolling open savannahs, the romance of films like Out of Africa, the annual wildebeest migration, density of game, variety of birds, chance of a hot air balloon ride and interaction with the tall red-robed Masai people- a combination of all these attracts people to the Mara all the time.
+Because of its big skies, rolling open savannahs, the romance of films like Out of Africa, the annual wildebeest migration, density of game, variety of birds, chance of a hot air balloon ride, and interaction with the tall red-robed Masai people - a combination of all these attracts people to the Mara all the time.

 The Masai tribes live side by side with the wildlife in harmony

-Masai Mara is the favourite safari destination
+Masai Mara is a favorite safari destination

 The greatest reserve in Africa

-Mara - Mosaic of bushes and trees
+Mara - a mosaic of bushes and trees

-The Mara is divided into four topographical units:
+Mara is divided into four topographical units:

 - the Ngama Hills to the east of Keekorok and the Sekanani Gate;